-I bring this up regarding my chai spiced oatmeal cookies because there are a lot of dry ingredients involved in oatmeal cookies.
+There are a lot of dry ingredients involved with oatmeal cookies.
 You not only have flour, but oats in your cookie dough.

 For this recipe, it’s especially important to properly measure your flour so that your cookies spread and bake properly.
 Too much flour and your cookies will not spread.